Muhammad ibn Ali al-Hadi Mausoleum attack: Attack

 Prior to the attack, IS launched several mortars into the area.
 After this, several attackers stormed the mausoleum using car suicide bombs, guns, and suicide belts or vests at around 23:00 (Iraqi time).
 There were three suicide bombers who attempted to run inside the mausoleum with the goal of blowing themselves up, killing civilians.
 One suicide bomber was shot by policemen before blowing himself up.
 A second bomber made his way inside the shrine and allegedly was able to blow himself up.
 The third bomber was stopped from entering the shrine after being hugged by a civilian, instead detonating his suicide vest outside of the gate near police officers.
 "At least 20 militants" then took over the shrine for half an hour, clashing with security while reinforcements arrived, killing at least seven.
 It is unknown whether or not any of the other attackers were killed or arrested.
 The fire caused by the bombing also heavily damaged the marketplace next to the compound.

 The death toll of the attack was 56 with over 75 people injured, some critically.
 IS claimed that they killed over 100 people.
 They allegedly purposely targeted the Shias at the shrine.

 Aftermath

-Najih Shaker Al-Baldawi

-The man who was killed after stopping a suicide bomber from entering the shrine was named as Najih Shaker Al-Baldawi.
-He hugged one of the suicide bombers and thus mitigated the impact of the explosion of the suicide vest.
-Al-Baldawi, a local resident of Balad, likely saved dozens from death and injury.
-He was described as a "hero" by many after what he did gained popularity online.